-Applicants must have a minimum undergraduate grade point average of 3.00 and a minimum grade point average of 3.00 in courses required for The following program applies to students who hold a New York State Initial Certificate in Childhood Education (grades I-6) or its equivalent.
-This matriculation.
+Applicants must hold a New York State Initial Certificate in Childhood Education (grades 1-6) or its equivalent.
+Applicants must have a minimum undergraduate grade point average of 3.00 and a minimum grade point average of 3.00 in courses required for matriculation.
 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 on the paper-based test or 280 on the computer-based test or 114 on the internet-based test before being considered for admission.
 Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the program head.
 A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
 Students should note additional requirements found at the beginning of this section as well as in the sections "Admission" and "Academic Regulations and Procedures" of the Brooklyn College Bulletin of Graduate Programs.
 Degree requirements: Thirty credits are required for the degree.
 Students must complete the following five courses in the stated sequence: CBSE 7300T and General Science 7030T; CBSE 7301T; CBSE 7320T; CBSE 7321T.
 The following courses are also required: